ibmm-unibe-ch/glycosylator/README.md

+### This is a work in progress rewrite of glycosylator for python 3

 ![alt text](./icons/glycosylator_logo.png)
 # A Python framework for the rapid modeling of glycans
 Glycosylator is a Python framework for the identification, modeling and